AnggaConni/learn-to-write/README.md

 ---

 ## 🇬🇧 About This Project
-This application allows users to [Jelaskan fungsi singkat dalam B.Inggris].
+This application allows users to write a Traditional Script.
 Built with the **"Open Kitchen"** philosophy, this project ensures zero "black-boxes."
 Everything is transparent, auditable, and ready for community collaboration.

 ## 🇮🇩 Tentang Project Ini